datboyblu3/Cloud-Research/Oracle/Oracle Foundation.md

 #### Availability Domains
 - These are one or more data centers located within a region
 - They are isolated from each other, fault tolerant and unlikely to fail simultaneously
+- Need to be close enough to provide low-latency
 - Physical infrastructure is not shared
+- Is what OCI calls a datacenter
+- A region will generall contain 3 datacenters (ADs)

 #### Fault Domains
 - a group of hardware and infrastructure within an availability domain.
+- They are logical datacents - a virtual/abstrct datacenter within a physical datacenters
 - Each AD contains three fault domains
+- Primary purpose is to isolate groupings of hardware within a datacenter so they don't share a single point of failure
 - Allow you to distribute your instances/applications so that the instances are not on the same phyiscal hardware within a single AD
 - This offers redudancy
 - Instances within a fault domain are sandboxed from each other

 ![fault_domains2](https://github.com/datboyblu3/Cloud-Research/assets/95729902/22e95f8a-b465-4651-9f79-e3b23cfcecf0)

 #### Realm
 - A set of regions that share the same characteristics